 Many of O-Wool's yarns are dyed in the Germantown neighborhood of Philadelphia.
 The mill was built in 1885 and has served a wide variety of textile services, including spinning, dyeing, weaving and carpet making.
 It currently produces woven twill tapes and provides dyeing services.
 Germantown, like Kensington, had a booming textile manufacturing industry that is now almost completely gone.
 In Philadelphia, it is a rare and beautiful thing to see a textile mill that is still a textile mill.
 Despite some technological advances, when I walk in to this mill I am humbled by its history, and feel honored when I step in to the dye house and see O-Wool dripping over the pots.

 O-Wool is spun in the USA.
 One of our two mills is located outside of Boston.
 The mill was built in the mid-1700s and is one of the oldest operating spinning mills in the country.
 The gentlemen who run it have charming Boston accents and speak textile like it is their first language.
 They brim with technical information and are fascinating, but I try to keep my calls brief as it seems like they have to shut down the machinery to speak with me.
 When our mill isn’t spinning O-Wool, they are spinning yarn that’s used to make part of the core of major league baseballs.

-The heart of O-Wool has always lied in certified organic fibers.
+The heart of O-Wool has always lain in certified organic fibers.
 I source merino wool from certified organic farms in South America or Australia (non-mulesed).
 I source cotton from certified organic farms in the USA.
 I source my alpaca from a cute little family farm about 45 minutes away!

 If you would like more technical information on O-Wool’s fiber sourcing, cleaning, spinning and dyeing processes, please download the FAQ!